Chart Color Schemes

 The educational profile of Cooran exceeds national averages, with above-average qualification levels and academic performance metrics

-Cooran Trail region has 23.5% of residents aged 15 and above holding university degrees, compared to Australia's 30.4%.
-This indicates potential for educational development.
+Cooran Trail regional benchmark shows that 23.5% of residents aged 15 years or above hold university degrees compared to Australia's 30.4%.
+This indicates potential for educational development and skills enhancement.
 Bachelor degrees are the most common at 16.3%, followed by graduate diplomas (3.9%) and postgraduate qualifications (3.3%).
-Vocational credentials are also prominent, with 45.5% of residents aged 15 and above holding them, including advanced diplomas (15.0%) and certificates (30.5%).
+Trade and technical skills are prominent, with 45.5% of residents aged 15 years or above holding vocational credentials – advanced diplomas at 15.0% and certificates at 30.5%.

 Educational participation is high, with 29.6% of residents currently enrolled in formal education.
 This includes 10.9% in primary education, 9.3% in secondary education, and 3.7% pursuing tertiary education.